SALES PRIVACY NOTICE

 - To process your registration with us.

-- To provide a full sales service to both vendors and buyers.
+- To provide a full sales service to both sellers and buyers.

 - To create invoices for payments of our services.